Addressing Capital-Intensive Challenges in Cleantech Funding

 The Financial Strain of Cleantech Development

-• High R&D Costs: Research and development for climate technologies are often five to six times higher than in other industries.
-Specialized equipment, rigorous testing, and long development cycles drive up expenses.
+• High R&D Costs: Research and development for climate technologies can cost five to six times more than in other industries.
+High expenses come from specialized equipment, rigorous testing, and long development cycles.

 • Prolonged Commercialization: Unlike software, cleantech solutions must navigate regulatory approvals, infrastructure compatibility, and consumer education, all of which delay returns and increase risk.